171930433/vtk-examples/src/PythonicAPI/Visualization/CurvaturesNormalsElevations.md

 Feel free to experiment with different color schemes and/or the other sources from the parametric function group or the torus etc.

-You will usually need to adjust the parameters for `maskPts`, `arrow` and `glyph` for a nice appearance.

-A histogram of the frequencies is also output to the console.
+A histogram of the frequencies can be output to the console.
 This is useful if you want to get an idea of the distribution of the scalars in each band.